fpvandoorn/carleson/README.md

 # Formalization of a generalized Carleson's theorem
-A formalized proof of a generalized Carleson's theorem in Lean.
+A formalized proof of a generalized Carleson's theorem in the [Lean interactive theorem prover](https://lean-lang.org/).

 ## What is Carleson's theorem?

-Carleson's theorem is a statement about Fourier analysis: given a continuous periodic function $f\colon ℝ → ℝ$, its Fourier converges to $f$ point-wise at almost every point.
+Carleson's theorem is a statement about Fourier analysis: given a continuous periodic function $f\colon ℝ\to ℝ$, its Fourier converges to $f$ point-wise at almost every point.
-More precisely, let $f\colon\mathbb{R} → \mathbb{C}$ be a $2\pi$-periodic bounded Borel measurable function.
+More precisely, let $f\colon\mathbb{R}\to \mathbb{C}$ be a $2\pi$-periodic bounded Borel measurable function.
 For each integer $n\in\mathbb{Z}$, define the $n$-th Fourier coefficient as
 \[ \widehat{f}_n:=\frac {1}{2\pi} \int_0^{2\pi} f(x) e^{- i nx} dx. \]
 For $N\geq 0$, define the partial Fourier sum as